kite-lang/kite/README.md

         make

- * Optionally, install globally by putting an executable in `/usr/loca/bin` (requires root privileges).
+ * Optionally, install globally by putting an executable in `/usr/local/bin` (requires root privileges).

         make install

 ## Examples
+For a quick example, try running one of the test files by emitting `JavaScript` and piping it to `Node.js`:

+    kite -j examples/Test.kite | node

 Read more about the syntax in the [wiki](https://github.com/altschuler/kite/wiki/Syntax) and see example files under the directory [examples](https://github.com/altschuler/kite/tree/master/examples).

 ## Known issues
+ * The type checker is a little buggy.
+See [issue](https://github.com/altschuler/kite/issues/18).

+## Contribution
+Feel free to submit a pull request or issue!
+We are open to ideas and all kinds of feedback.

 ## Authors
  * [Simon Altschuler](https://github.com/altschuler)